AntonLueders/FACF-based_NC_Algorithm/README.md

  <a id="Contents"></a>
 # Contents of the particular folders

 The repository contains multiple folders, each containing the software for one of the example systems studied in [1].
 The folder *WCA* contains the code for the soft-sphere simulations.
-The folder *HS* contains all files necessary for the hard-sphere simulations based on the "potential-free" BD algorithm of Meyes and Melrose [Heyes et al. J. Non-Newton.
+The folder *HS* contains all files necessary for the hard-sphere simulations based on the "potential-free" BD algorithm of Heyes and Melrose [Heyes et al. J. Non-Newton.
 Fluid Mech.
 1993].
 In *Driven*, an adjusted version of the hard-sphere program can be found, where the particles are driven in the positive x-direction.
 Finally, *ABP* contains the code for the simulations corresponding to an active Brownian particle (ABP) in a harmonic potential.

  <a id="Requirements"></a>
 # Requirements